Hello, I'm Umang.

 This figure shows that pension funds and insurers (in green) receive fixed rates using interest rate swaps.
 On the other hand, banks (in grey) and corporations (in light purple) pay fixed rates.
 Opposite exposures makes these institutions natural counterparties in the swap market.
 However, we find a stark maturity segmentation, which strongly impacts asset prices.

-Select presentations: Office of Financial Research PhD Symposium, Federal Reserve Bank of Atlanta (joint with Georgia State University), CFTC, Bank for International Settlements, University of Zurich, Midwest FA, AFA 2025 poster.
+Select presentations: Office of Financial Research PhD Symposium, Federal Reserve Bank of Atlanta (joint with Georgia State University), Fed Board Short-Term Funding Markets, CFTC, Bank for International Settlements, University of Zurich, Midwest FA, AFA 2025 poster.

 Abstract (click here):